 Ready for some armchair travel?
 One of the aims of this blog is to showcase books from all over the world, so this list will give you plenty of choices.

 You can go directly to the region or country by using the links below.
-I have selected books that have a fairly strong sense of place.
+I have, for the most part, selected books that have a fairly strong sense of place or that, in some way, represent the country.
 In some cases, where the literature from a country is not well-known in the anglophone world, books have been included because the author is from the country.
 (Note: Countries are grouped according to United Nations classification.)

 This is a work in progress, and I will be adding to it regularly.
-If you have any suggestions for books, especially for countries not represented here, please write to me at (suroora[at]hotmail dot com) or leave a comment here.
+If you have any suggestions for books, especially for countries not represented here, drop me a line.
 Happy reading!

 Regions and countries